smetj/nscaweb/README.rst

 to separate those multiple lines.
 NSCAweb will consider each "\n" as a new Nagios external command.

-**Warning: Keep in mind that all data you send to NSCAweb needs to be URL encoded.
-Submit 1 check result to NSCAweb using curl**
+**Warning**: Keep in mind that all data you send to NSCAweb needs to be URL encoded.
+Submit 1 check result to NSCAweb using curl.

-**Warning: Make sure to use a version of curl which supports the '--data- urlencode' parameter.
-Now lets dump the result for 1 service check into it using curl:**
+**Warning**: Make sure to use a version of curl which supports the '--data- urlencode' parameter.

+Now lets dump the result for 1 service check into it using curl:

     $ now=$(date +%s)

     $ data=$(printf "[%lu] PROCESS_SERVICE_CHECK_RESULT;localhost;True 1;2;CRITICAL- Whatever\n" $now)

     $ curl -d username="default" -d password="changeme" --data-urlencode input="$data" localhost:5668

 Submit 500 check results at once to NSCAweb using curl
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~